 Potential Primary Objective Mitigation Measures Impact Stage of Mitigation Design Construction Operation Loss of Good Quality Agricultural Land.
 Disruption to agricultural practices.
 Minimal reduction in rural production or output caused by construction or operation of the wind farm.
 Prevention Consult with landowners to determine methods to prevent disrupting current agricultural practices.
 Minimise development in areas classified as Class A and B under the Agricultural Land Class (ALC) scheme.
 Develop and implement a CEMP, outlining how disruption of agricultural practices will be minimised during construction, based on discussions with landowners during the design phase.
 Operate the wind farm in accordance with measures identified during the design phase.
-Contingency Measures Where some disruption cannot be avoided, consult with landowners to identif ways to minimise impacts to agricultural practices.
+Where some disruption cannot be avoided, consult with landowners to identify ways to minimise impacts to agricultural practices.
 Nil.
-Nil Investigate the cause of complaints relating to disrupted agricultural activities, and address the issue appropriately.
-Implement a complaint recording, investigation and reporting system for construction and operation.
+Nil Investigate the cause of complaints rela agricultural activities, and address the is Implement a complaint recording, invessystem for construction and operation. sue appropriately.